RGE solver for the complete dim-7 SMEFT interactions and its application to $0\nu\beta\beta$ decay: Application of D7RGESolver to 0vbb decay

 \subsection{RGE-improved analyses on dim-7 SMEFT interactions from \tf{$0\nu\beta\beta$}{0vbb} decay}

 Since the recent KamLAND-Zen experiment has provided the hitherto most stringent limit on the $0\nu\beta\beta$ decay half-life of the ${}^{136}$Xe nucleus, with $T_{1/2}^{0\nu}(^{136}\text{Xe})>2.3\times10^{26}$ yr \cite{KamLAND-Zen:2022tow}, we will exclusively use this bound to constrain the dim-7 SMEFT interactions, assuming one operator is active at a time.
+Note that we treat all SMEFT dim-5 and dim-7 WCs as free parameters and constrain them using the $0\nu\beta\beta$ decay, without attempting to reproduce the neutrino oscillation data.
+Since the neutrino mass matrix similarly receives multiple contributions in the SMEFT framework, this can always be achieved with ample parameter space.